emmajanedrews/base-template/_posts/2018-01-24-the-major-impacts-we-expect-from-the-new-tax-bill.md

 A happy, healthy New Year to you all!
 With this new year came a new tax bill that has everyone buzzing.
 Today, I wanted to talk about what effects this new law will have on the real estate market in Bucks County.

-To preface the discussion, I’m not a tax lawyer or an accountant, so in order to understand how exactly you’ll be affected the changes, **it’s critical that you talk to a CPA or tax attorney**familiar with the law since it won’t affect everyone the same way.
+To preface the discussion, I’m not a tax lawyer or an accountant, so in order to understand how exactly you’ll be affected the changes, **it’s critical that you talk to a CPA or tax attorney&nbsp;**familiar with the law since it won’t affect everyone the same way.

 The most important changes as far as homeownership goes relate to the state and local taxes. **There is now a $10,000 limit on state and local taxes**, which will impact people in higher tax brackets like our neighbors in New Jersey.